ETS-Hashemi/projects/SwarmMaze/3agents/README.md

 - **HillClimbing**: Hill Climbing Search
 - **MultiAgentSearch**: Framework for multi-agent pathfinding.

-### `visualizer.py`
-Handles the visualization of the maze and agents' movements.
-Key features:
-- Draws the maze structure, agents, and their paths.
-- Animates the exploration process and path execution.
-- Supports smooth animations for agent movements.

-### `solver.py`
-Currently empty but reserved for additional solver logic or utilities.

 ### `maze4_3a.txt`
 Defines the maze structure in a text-based format.
 Key elements:
 - `A1`, `A2`, `A3`: Start positions for agents 1, 2, and 3.